fablabnbg/inkscape-centerline-trace/README.md

     * **GNU/Linux**
         * Install the autotrace DEB package version 0.40.0 or later from e.g. https://github.com/autotrace/autotrace/releases
         * if you do not have pillow/pil installed, the extension will output an error message prompting you to install it.
 On Ubuntu and derivatives, run `sudo apt-get install python-pil` to install.

+* Finally, restart inkscape, and find CenterlineTrace in the `Extensions -> Images` menue.

 Algorithm